HIllya51/LunaTranslator/docs/en/guochandamoxing.md

     none/minimal -> 0 (disable thinking; not applicable to Gemini-2.5-Pro), low -> 512, medium -> -1 (enable dynamic thinking), high/xhigh -> 24576.

 1. #### thinking.type

-    Switch for thinking modes supported by some platforms.
+    The thinking mode switch supported by some platforms (mainly DeepSeek).

 1. #### Other Parameters